 - Click Save & Continue.

-When the login page appears, enter the password you just set, select the acceptance of the terms of service, and click Login.
+When the login page opens, enter the password you just set and click Login.

-Note: Make sure to verify that the sensor is running before performing configuration.
+Note: Verify that the sensor is running before performing the configuration.
 You can keep one web browser tab with the Welcome to USM Anywhere page in the background while you perform the verification on a different tab.

 In USM Anywhere, go to Data Sources > Sensors.

-After a few minutes, USM Anywhere locates your assets and starts registering events.
+After a few minutes, USM Anywhere locates your assets and starts generating events.

 You can review the activity in two locations: